Arcky97/Pokemon-Kyrac/README.md

 - Edited Indigo Plateau (Dream map).

 - Added access to the boxes through the menu to view your team (outside of battle).

+### V1.14.14 - Release December 3 2022

+- Added more quests.

+- Edited the Lab scene.

+- Edited the Servant's room.

 ## Credits:

 Essentials: Maruno